 This is by far one of the hardest things for me.
 As a teacher, I have to be careful not to slip into lecture mode!

-Don’t jump in to solve perceived problems or share your two cents.
-Instead ask questions such as:
+Parents, please don’t jump in to solve perceived problems or share your two cents.
+Instead, ask questions such as:

 - “What do you think?”